erwanM974/hibou_3sat_benchmark_experiment/README.md

 With both benchmarks we can observe that Hibou systematically returns the correct result whether the problem is satisfiable or unsatisfiable.

+Below are represented the results for the custom benchmark.

 <img src="./README_images/custom_3sat_074_rw.png" alt="3SAT custom" width="650">

+And the second diagram (below) shows the results on UF20.

 <img src="./README_images/uf20_3sat_074_rw.png" alt="3SAT uf20" width="650">